-Homemade Saulsalito Cookies are a spin on the Pepperidge Farms classic.
-My recipe makes soft cookies with crispy raw sugar bits, loaded with salty macadamia nuts and creamy milk chocolate!
+This recipe for Sausalito Cookies is a homemade spin on the Pepperidge Farms classic.
+My version makes soft chocolate chip cookies with crispy raw sugar bits, loaded with salty macadamia nuts!

 - 1 cup unsalted butter, room temperature

 - 1 cup turbinado sugar (Or Sugar in the Raw)

 - 1/4 cup light brown sugar, packed

 - 1 cup salted macadamia nuts, coarsely chopped, divided